Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/quirk-spectrogram-10.png"/>

-The green rectangle on the left is showing a view of the input state.
+The green rectangle on the left is a chance display.
+It's showing information about the input state.
-Each horizontal bar represents the weight assigned to one of the classical states.
+Each horizontal spike represents the weight assigned to one of the classical states.
 You can tell the state is periodic because the bars are evenly spaced.

 The white box in the middle that says $\text{QFT}^\dagger$ is the (inverse) quantum Fourier transform operation.
+It switches the input state  into its own frequency domain.
 I'm not going to go into exactly how the QFT is implemented.
 For the purposes of this post, all that matters is that it can be done.
 If you want more information, see [the Wikipedia article](https://en.wikipedia.org/wiki/Quantum_Fourier_transform).